 An award-winning filmmaker, she directed and starred in The Box with Jacqueline, and is releasing The Pussy Papers, a documentary about sex, censorship, and 5 letters that struck a national nerve, on International Women's Day.

 Jacqueline studied Art History and Business at Emory University, earned a B.A. with High Honors from the University of Toronto, and completed post-graduate coursework in Lifestyle Medicine and Neuroscience at Harvard.

-Nominated for the TED mainstage to talk about the connection between female sexuality and the global balance of power, Jacqueline is an impassioned voice for abortion rights, gender equality, and mental health.
+Nominated for the TED mainstage to talk about the connection between female sexuality and the global balance of power, Jacqueline is an impassioned voice for gender equality and mental health.

-Certified in Compassion Cultivation at Standford’s CCARE Center, Jacqueline is a 500-hour yoga teacher and was named Director of The Wellness Institute in Dallas where she combined ancient wisdom with practical neuroscience to direct programs in yoga, meditation, and mind-body health.
+Certified in Compassion Cultivation at Standford’s CCARE Center, Jacqueline is a 500-hour yoga teacher and was named Director of The Wellness Institute in Dallas .